Vienna in summer. Oh, how we loved you, Vienna. If you’re planning a weekend in Vienna, trust me, you’re going to love it.

-Last week, 5 girlfriends and I packed hand luggage only and hopped on a bargain 7am flight with EasyJet from Gatwick over to Vienna, Austria.
+Last week, 5 friends and I packed hand luggage only (check out how I packed one weekend in a carry on here) and hopped on a bargain 7am flight with EasyJet from Gatwick over to Vienna, Austria.

 For £75 return flights we bagged ourselves 3 days, 2 nights in the capital of Austria to spend some quality time together.
 Yes, I had a holiday.

 Please excuse the iPhone photos and lack of photographic creativity in this blog post.
 I left my laptop and cameras at home for this adventure but figured I’d still create a little guide for you.

 A guide to visiting Vienna during summer…

 Vienna has such a subtle charm about it and will cater for all types of traveller: the foodies, the wine lovers, the market seekers and the art enthusiasts.

 Vienna is rich in culture and is the perfect little weekend destination.
 Though of course, in a couple of days, you could only possibly scratch the surface…